 This is also a loan forgiveness program.
 There are four income-driven repayment methods.
 If you are eligible for any of the below mentioned

 Income-driven repayment program and you paid for 20-25 years than any remaining student loan debt is forgiven.

 The four income-driven repayment programs are:

 Revised pay as you earn

-Some loan forgiveness programs are taxable and some are not.
+Some student loan forgiveness programs are taxable and some are not.
 Nowadays, The amount is forgiven generally entitled taxable income for income tax motives in the year it is written off.
 There are a few exceptions.
 Generally, student loan forgiveness is excluded from income if the forgiveness is accidental upon the student working for a specific number of years in certain professions.